kdave/btrfs-progs/Documentation/btrfs-check.rst

 --force
         allow work on a mounted filesystem.
-Note that this should work fine on a quiescent or read-only mounted filesystem but may crash if the device is changed externally, eg. by the kernel module.
+Note that this should work fine on a quiescent or read-only mounted filesystem but may crash if the device is changed externally, e.g. by the kernel module.
 Repair without mount checks is not supported right now.

         This option also skips the delay and warning in the repair mode (see